microsoft/windows-rs/crates/libs/metadata/default/readme.md

-These `.winmd` files together provide the default metadata for the Windows API.
-This is used when the dependent crate or workspace has an empty or non-existent `.windows/winmd` directory or include `.winmd` files that start with something other than "Windows.".
+These `.winmd` files provide the default metadata for the Windows API.
+This is used to generate the `windows` and `windows-sys` crates and are loaded using the `windows-metadata` crate's `File::with_default` function when reading metadata directly.
+As with everything else in this repo, the `.winmd` files in this folder are licensed via MIT or Apache-2.0.

 ## Windows.Win32.winmd
 - Source: https://www.nuget.org/packages/Microsoft.Windows.SDK.Win32Metadata/